 INTERN EARLY AND OFTEN

 The best way to find out if publishing is for you is to try it out.
+You can look for internship opportunities and mentorship options in the publishing and creative writing industry.
+Now that online jobs and services are becoming a trend, you can also get yourself freelancing projects to gain field experience.
+You may need a few essentials including a computer system, high-quality internet speed (check out blogs about good download speed vs upload speed for more information), and an attractive resume to get freelance writing jobs.
 As an assistant, I went through several publishing internships before I landed my first job in the industry.
 I came a little late in the game; I was an avid reader my whole life and majored in English in college, but still really wasn’t sure what I wanted to do.
-I’d known of publishing as an industry, but wasn’t entirely sure what it had to offer, or, more importantly, what I would have to offer to it.
+I’d known of publishing as an industry but wasn’t entirely sure what it had to offer, or, more importantly, what I would have to offer to it.
 A college creative writing class (and years of helping my brothers with their homework) taught me that I might actually be good at giving editorial advice, but I didn’t know that I could make that a viable career.
-After college, I applied to all sorts of jobs.
+Maybe I should have pursued The Master of Fine Arts in Creative Writing program (View the full program here, if interested) after college was over.
+Probably other than honing my writing skills I could have learned a thing or two about the career opportunities available in this field.
+After college, however, I applied to all sorts of jobs.
 As someone with varied interests (baseball, for instance, has always arguably been as big a part of my life as books), I was very open-minded in my initial job search.
 However, when a wonderful woman at my college career center with whom I’d been in contact during my time at school reached out with an internship opportunity, I remember how my heart skipped a beat reading the description.
 It was an internship at a small literary agency reading manuscripts, writing reports, and offering editorial feedback.
 Helping actual authors create actual work.
 More than that, having influence in helping them create their BEST work.
 The immediate, physical pull of that idea was breathtaking.
 I applied immediately.

 DO YOUR RESEARCH